Ron Blanchard: Biography

-In January 1986, he joined former co-star Paul Chubb and Perry Quinton in a children's pantomime called Humpty Dumpty.
+In January 1986, he joined former co-star Paul Chubb and Perry Quinton in a pantomime called Humpty Dumpty.
 It featured the fictional characters of the Harry and Ralph Show at the Footbridge Theatre.
 In the same year, he starred in yet another children's television series, the popular but short-lived Professor Poopsnagle's Steam Zeppelin.
 After a supporting role in the thriller film Dark Age (1987), he returned to television acting with guest appearances in Mother and Son (1988), True Believers (1988) and G.P.
 (1991).
 That same year, he also had a minor role in the action film Gotcha (1991).

 Beginning in 1992, Blanchard had a recurring role as Lenny Sawyer on the television series A Country Practice.
 His last regular acting role was in the film Country Life (1994), although he made appearances in the television movie Hart to Hart: Harts in High Season (1996) and the romance film Oscar and Lucinda (1997).

 For the past 12 years, he has been travelling the world playing the role of an English butler for the famous Swedish illusionist Joe Labero.